C0deWiser/laravel/README.md

 Also, it counts record as trashed only then `deleted_at` is reached.
 So you may trash records in perspective.

-It comes with `HasDeletedAt` trait, that is applicable to custom builders with the same behavior.
+It comes with `\Codewiser\Database\Eloquent\Traits\HasDeletedAt` trait, that is applicable to custom builders with the same behavior.